The sun is setting on the oil industry.

 Around the world, people are standing up against the fossil fuel industry and calling for big changes to solve the climate emergency.
 We urgently need more sustainable and equitable ways of powering our societies and maintaining prosperous economies.

 Greenpeace is working alongside local communities in multiple countries to achieve a world beyond oil.
-(And not just oil: we’re working in Poland and South Africa, for example, to call for a phase out of dirty coal, too).
+(And not just oil: Greenpeace organizations are working in Poland and South Africa, for example, to call for a phase out of dirty coal, too).

-Here’s a whirlwind tour of some of the places Greenpeace offices and their supporters are taking action on a transition from oil to clean energy.
+Here’s a whirlwind tour of some of the places Greenpeace organizations and their supporters are taking action on a transition from oil to clean energy.

 The United States

 Greenpeace USA is campaigning for a Green New Deal, which includes a just transition to renewable energy, creating millions of green jobs and halting any major oil, gas, and coal expansion projects.
-Taking action alongside grassroots groups south of the colonial border, Greenpeace has opposed new pipelines, blocked the largest fossil fuel thoroughfare in the country, and stood up against unjust, anti-protest laws pushed forward by oil companies.
-These kinds of laws disproportionately affect Black, Brown, Indigenous, trans, and queer people.
+Taking action alongside grassroots groups, Greenpeace USA has opposed new pipelines, blocked the largest fossil fuel thoroughfare in the country, and stood up against unjust, anti-protest laws pushed forward by oil companies.
+These kinds of laws not only intend on silencing voices, they disproportionately affect Black, Brown, Indigenous, trans, and queer people.

 Brazil and French Guiana